 4.1 Where players are offered the option of placing wagers on the table layout, section 3 of Division 8 of these rules shall apply to all such wagers.

-Where a roulette terminal is used:
+Where a Roulette Terminal is used:

-the wagers specified in section 3 of Division 8 of these rules may be placed by touching the appropriate part of a roulette terminal’s touch screen designated for making wagers; and
+the wagers specified in section 3 of Division 8 of these rules may be placed by touching the appropriate part of a Roulette Terminal’s touch screen designated for making wagers; and

 the player may place wagers on any combination of bets specified on the touch screen display.

-4.3 A roulette terminal shall be activated by a player either:
+4.3 A Roulette Terminal shall be activated by a player either:

-inserting an amount of cash into the roulette terminal’s note acceptor; or
+inserting an amount of cash into the Roulette Terminal’s note acceptor; or

-by tendering to the dealer an amount of cash or chips.
+by tendering to the dealer an amount of cash or chips; or

+transferring cash equivalent credits for play from a player loyalty cashless account in accordance with the relevant Electronic Transfer Limits.

-4.3A Where a player inserts cash into a roulette terminal note acceptor under rule 4.3(a), the amount of cash will automatically be credited to the terminal’s chip account in respect of that roulette terminal, thereby causing chips to appear on the display of the roulette terminal or that amount to be shown as standing to the credit of the terminal’s chip account.
+4.3A Where a player inserts cash into a Roulette Terminal note acceptor under rule 4.3(a), the amount of cash will automatically be credited to the terminal’s chip account in respect of that Roulette Terminal, thereby causing chips to appear on the display of the Roulette Terminal or that amount to be shown as standing to the credit of the terminal’s chip account.

 4.3B If the dealer accepts an amount under rule 4.3(b), the dealer must:

-give the player control of a roulette terminal; and
+give the player control of a Roulette Terminal; and

-credit the roulette terminal chip account with the amount tendered, thereby causing chips to appear on the display of the roulette terminal or that amount to be shown as standing to the credit of the terminal’s chip account.
+credit the Roulette Terminal chip account with the amount tendered, thereby causing chips to appear on the display of the Roulette Terminal or that amount to be shown as standing to the credit of the terminal’s chip account.

-4.4 The player is solely responsible for the correct placement of the chips appearing on the roulette terminal layout.
+4.4 The player is solely responsible for the correct placement of the chips appearing on the Roulette Terminal layout.

-4.5 Any wager placed through a roulette terminal may only be settled in accordance with the appearance of the roulette terminal at the time a wagering period expired.
+4.5 Any wager placed through a Roulette Terminal may only be settled in accordance with the appearance of the Roulette Terminal at the time a wagering period expired.

 4.6 The minimum and maximum wagers for electronic roulette may differ from one terminal to another and from those applied to players wagering on the table layout.